 Eat the Street is helmed by Street Grindz, a food and festival company that’s serious about feeding and pleasing Oahu’s residents, visitors—and business owners.

-“It’s really building the community of small local businesses and giving them the venue to show their wears and to show what they can do,” project manager of Street Grindz told Hawaii News Now.
+“It’s really building the community of small local businesses and giving them the venue to show their wears and to show what they can do,” the project manager of Street Grindz told Hawaii News Now.

 In addition to Eat the Street, the outfit is also the brains behind Honolulu Night Market, Sunset Bazaar, Makers and Tasters, and the Mo‘ili‘ili Summer Festival.